danielsc/openai/notes.md

 ## Fine-Tuning
 - There is no obvious way to get to the best hyperparameter values for fine-tuning without a decent number of runs.
-The best model so far was a `babbage` model with a batch size of `4`, a learning rate multiplier of `0.17`, and it was trained for `10` epochs.
-The next best model was an `ada` model with batch size of `8`, a learning rate multipler of `0.11`, and it was trained for `15` epochs.
-After 83 runs for the given problem, data and prompt crafting, it seems that a `babbage` model with a small batch size (`4`), `20` epochs and a learning rate multiplier of around `0.15` might be a good choice.
+Based on about 300 runs, the best model so far was a `babbage` model with a batch size of `4`, a learning rate multiplier of `0.285`, and it was trained for `10` epochs.

 ![](images/all_scatterplots.png)

-- Outof 100 runs, the best model was 16 percentage points better than the median and mean models, which one might hope to arrive at through a handful of manually crafted runs.
+- Outof the first 100 runs, the best model was 16 percentage points better than the median and mean models, which one might hope to arrive at through a handful of manually crafted runs.

 ![](images/f1_score.png)